aus-plant-phenomics-network/stac-generator/docs/quick_start.md

 ```
 </details>

 Despite its size, this is a simple concatenation of the records in the previous two sections.
-This will generate a `WerribeeSA2` item and a `SunburySA2` item from the `SA2.zip` file, and a `Werribe` item with join-attribute from `drive.csv`.
+This will generate a `WerribeeSA2` item and a `SunburySA2` item from the `SA2.zip` file, and a `Werribee` item with join attribute from `distance.csv`.
 Save the new config as `combined_config.json` and run the stac generator:

 ```
 stac_generator serialise combined_config.json --id Vector_Collection --dst generated